Our rankings focus on cities with populations over 400,000, of which there are 43, and are based on our proprietary metric using these 9 factors:

-Millennials, those born between 1980 and the mid-2000s, are making some big life decisions right now, for example: where to go to college.
+Millennials, those born between 1980 and the mid-2000s, are making some big life decisions at this time of writing.
+For example: where to go to college.
 This demographic is a heavily studied group, and the latest data reveals that economic opportunity and social trends are the two leading factors they consider when deciding where to live.

 To find out which U.S. cities may hold the most promise for Millennials, OnlineColleges.com embarked on a research project to develop a ranked list of cities.
 The top city based on these rankings was Austin, Texas, which should come as no surprise given the educational opportunities that Texas has to offer, especially in the form of online colleges in Texas.